Dmytro Tabachnyk: Minister of Education and Science of Ukraine

-By March 17, 2010 four of western Ukraine’s regional councils had passed resolutions calling for the minister’s dismissal.
+By 17 March 2010 four of western Ukraine’s regional councils had passed resolutions calling for the minister’s dismissal.
 A host of civic and student organizations from all over the country (including Kherson in southern Ukraine and Donetsk in eastern Ukraine), authors and former Soviet dissidents also signed petitions calling for his removal.

-Tabachnyk dismissed these campaigns against him as “witch hunts” stating “If they don’t like my articles, they should turn to the editors who published them.”
+Tabachnyk dismissed these campaigns against him as “witch hunts”, stating “If they don’t like my articles, they should turn to the editors who published them.”

 At same moment rectors of some leading Ukrainian colleges and universities, intellectual and cultural leaders of Ukraine applied to the President and Prime Minister of Ukraine, the chairman of the Supreme Rada, in support of Dmitry Tabachnyk.
 They named opened propaganda campaign against Tabachnyk in this position as “gamble and speculations of certain political forces”.
 Authors of the said statement recalled a positive results of Tabachnyk's work in a position of the vice-premier in Yanukovych Government in the past.

-On March 20, 2010 Ukrainian national television broadcasting company — Inter — made live sociological interrogation at prime time, asking respondents to answer a question if they are supporting Tabachnyk in position of Science and education minister or against him.
-Results were that 67% have supported him in this position and 33% said that he has to be resigned.
+On 20 March 2010, the Ukrainian national television channel Inter made live sociological interrogation at prime time, asking respondents to answer a question if they are supporting Tabachnyk in position of Science and education minister or against him.
+The results were that 67% supported him in this position and 33% said that he had to resign.
 It being said that about 30,000 respondents voted.

 A website was created to support Tabachnyk in position of Science and education minister.
-It contains open letter to President and Prime Minister of Ukraine “from representatives of intellectuals, mass media and the non-governmental organisations of Ukraine in support of Dmitry Tabachnyk on a post of the Minister of Education and Science of Ukraine”.
+It contains an open letter to the President and Prime Minister of Ukraine “from representatives of intellectuals, mass media and the non-governmental organisations of Ukraine in support of Dmitry Tabachnyk on a post of the Minister of Education and Science of Ukraine”.

 Former President Viktor Yushchenko warned his successor, Viktor Yanukovych, against appointing Tabachnyk as minister, stating "This is a minister who can only bring division in higher education and in Ukrainian education".

-On March 19, 2010 the Supreme Council of the Autonomous Republic of Crimea applied to President Viktor Yanukovych, the Verkhovna Rada (Ukrainian parliament), and the Cabinet of Ministers to keep Tabachnyk in position of Science and Education Minister of Ukraine.
-While by March 25, 2010 the Volyn Oblast council (the provincial parliament), Lviv Oblast council, Ternopil Oblast Council, Ivano-Frankivsk Oblast council, Rivne Oblast council, as well as Sumy municipal council, Lutsk municipal council and Lviv municipal council had applied to these same institutions with the exact opposite demand.
+On 19 March 2010 the Supreme Council of the Autonomous Republic of Crimea applied to President Viktor Yanukovych, the Verkhovna Rada (Ukrainian parliament), and the Cabinet of Ministers to keep Tabachnyk in position of Science and Education Minister of Ukraine.
+While by 25 March 2010 the Volyn Oblast council (the provincial parliament), Lviv Oblast council, Ternopil Oblast Council, Ivano-Frankivsk Oblast council, Rivne Oblast Council, as well as Sumy City Council, Lutsk City Council and Lviv City Council had applied to these same institutions with the exact opposite demand.